 Your Bridal Portrait Look

 Of course, you don’t have to replicate your exact wedding day look.
-If you’re undecided on your jewelry or shoes, or you don’t care about your hair or makeup matching, this is totally fine.
 You can bring what you have, or do your hair and makeup in a different style, and we’ll still be able to take some great photos.
 Before your session, we’ll discuss what you do and don’t have, and how you want to work with those pieces.

 Bring a friend or bridesmaid to help you out.
 Wedding dresses and bridal preparation tends to be a lot of work, and an extra set of hands to help you maneuver in your dress or bring you snacks will go a long way towards keeping you relaxed.
 Choose this person wisely!
 Don’t bring along a friend or family member who might stress you out (you know who they are) – this may show in your photographs.